 CSI: Michaela Maths

-If it hadn’t been for the quick thinking of one of her teammates, Michaela Maths, one of Scotland's most promising young sporting stars, would be dead – slain by an unseen hand!
+If it hadn’t been for the quick thinking of one of her teammates, Michaela Maths, one of Britain’s most promising young athletes, would be dead – slain by an unseen hand!
 The police are baffled by the crime and want the pupils’ help in solving it.
 Having been introduced to the crime, the suspects and their possible motives, students will work in teams on a carousel probing a range of mathematical skills.
 Taken together, these lead to the suspects being eliminated, one by one – until, if all the calculations are correct, the criminal is unmasked.

 Exploring: additive and multiplicative reasoning; recognition and application of number patterns; mental and written calculations; manipulation of 2D shapes; calculating areas and/or volumes; presenting and interpreting data.

 Duration: 1 – 2 lessons, depending on how many classes

 Suitable For: up to 30 pupils at a time

 "The maths staff were unanimously of the opinion that this was one of the best maths workshops we have had.
 Jackson was an excellent presenter... his enthusiasm for maths was infectious and I particularly liked his emphasis on looking at the wider benefits of developing maths skills. i.e. identifying patterns, seeing that maths isn’t just numbers, problem-solving.
 We will definitely look to be using you again in future."
 Notre Dame School, Cobham